 - Provide opportunities for employees to learn and grow

-These 3 topics will be covered in much further depth in our e-book launching next month, so be sure to keep an eye out for it.
+These 3 topics are covered in much further depth in our e-book that you can access here.

 In order to create something that was useful to our readers, we did some research into where Human Resource Departments spent their time.
 If the future of work is a place of continuous change:

 - Resilience and adaptability are needed by both organizations and employees